sudodus/tarballs/README.md

 - for mkusb version 12 alias dus, the main version: https://help.ubuntu.com/community/mkusb/gui/tarball

-- for mkusb-plug a new version with a plug-in method to identify the target device: https://help.ubuntu.com/community/mkusb/plug
+- for mkusb-plug, a new version with a plug-in method to identify the target device: https://help.ubuntu.com/community/mkusb/plug

-- for a GUI interface 'eXtra Safe CLoner' for xorriso-dd-target: https://help.ubuntu.com/community/mkusb/xscl
+- for an experimental GUI interface 'eXtra Safe CLoner' for xorriso-dd-target: https://help.ubuntu.com/community/mkusb/xscl